kAOSJK/fps-template/README.md

 #### Installation

--  Download the lastest tgz file "com.edgardev.template.fps" in the releases tab
+-  Download the file `com.edgardev.template.fps.tgz` of the lastest release in the releases tab
--  Move it to the to the Unity Editor project templates location Unity\Hub\Editor\2020.3.x\Editor\Data\Resources\PackageManager\ProjectTemplates
+-  Move it to the to the Unity Editor project templates location `Unity\Hub\Editor\2020.3.x\Editor\Data\Resources\PackageManager\ProjectTemplates`

 #### Usage